 8. Enabling Add Yourself on a Chart

 If you're a Chart Administrator you can enable the "Add Yourself" feature for that chart.
-This will allow any Contributor to Add/Remove themselves to/from any Team on this Chart.
+This will allow any user to Add/Remove themselves to/from any Team on this Chart.
 To do this, scroll to the bottom of the i-panel and click on "Enable/Disable Add Yourself"

 9. Enabling Down Hierarchy editing

 On a per-Chart basis, you can enable Down Hierarchy editing.
-This allows any Contributor to create structure (Roles and Relationships) under a Role they fill in that Chart.
+This allows any user to create structure (Roles and Relationships) under a Role they fill in that Chart.
 Chart Admins can turn this on/off by selecting the "Set down hierarchy editing" action in the i-menu.

 10. Creating Org Units from Charts

-Org Units are one of the main Filters that operate across the Jostle® platform.
+Org Units are one of the main Filters that operate across Jostle's platform.
 In Teams, an Org Unit can be created by a System Administrator by hovering over a particular Role (card) in a Chart structure and selecting "Define Org Unit" from the popover menu.
 The Org Unit created will include that card and everyone that falls below it in the structure.

 For example, an Org Unit named "Sales" can be created at the Role occupied by your VP of Sales, and everyone that reports up to him (even if this is through many layers of organization) will be part of this Org Unit.